dreedyman/mstc-cloud-worker/README.md

 1. Consumes work
 2. Unwraps request, obtains the `image` to run, a name for the `job`, an optional `timeout`, the `input bucket URL` and optional `output bucket URL`.
 3. These values are then configured into a Kubernetes Job.
-The `input bucket URL` and optional `output bucket URL` are set as values for environment variables `INPUT_BUCKET_URL` and `OUTPUT_BUCKET_URL` respectively.
+The `input bucket` and optional `output bucket` are set as values for environment variables `INPUT_BUCKET` and `OUTPUT_BUCKET` respectively.
 4. The Job is submitted and observed.
 Once complete the output of the Job is provided.

 **K8S Job**

 1. Is expected to download all files in the `input bucket`
 2. Do it's thing, and
 3. Upload all files to the `output bucket`.
 Once the client receives notification, it can then go pick up all files.
 NOTE: If there are errors that the K8s Job runs into, they will be put into files and copied to the `output bucket` as well.
+Should be noted that the `MINIO_SERVICE_HOST` and `MINIO_SERVICE_PORT` environment variables will have been set into the environment of the K8s job as well.

 ## Setting up Kubernetes